 Machine learning is a subset of AI in which algorithms parse large amounts of data and are able to draw their own conclusions without the need to be specifically programmed to do so.
 The success of such algorithms depend on the size of the data set – the larger the set, the more accurate predictions the algorithm can generate.

-In Singapore, public agencies such as AI Singapore, the National Research Foundation, the Smart Nation and Digital Government Office, the Economic Development Board, Infocomm Media Development Authority have either been set up or given the mandate to research on AI and enhance Singapore’s AI capabilities.
+In Singapore, public agencies such as AI Singapore, the National Research Foundation, the Smart Nation and Digital Government Office, the Economic Development Board, and the IMDA have either been set up or given the mandate to research on AI and enhance Singapore’s AI capabilities.